How Important is Mental Health for Student Athletes?

 With all the uncontrollable factors around sports, it can make any athlete want to throw in the towel.
 It takes practice to reframe and restructure the way we think.
 Athletes are very good at improving their physical skills in their sport.
 We use coaches to learn how to field a ground ball or hit a tennis ball.
 We use strength coaches to learn proper exercise forms.
 We hire private coaches for extra physical reps.
 We spend time improving the physical skills needed in our sport to have those skills during the competition.
 Going to professionals to build physical strength doesn’t mean an athlete is weak.
 But physical strength isn’t the only strength athletes need to compete to their full capacity.
 Mental strength matters too.
 What are you doing to strengthen your mind?
 Using a mental performance coach does not mean an athlete is weak either.
 It's actually the opposite.
 It means the athlete is willing to work hard to improve their mindset, much like the willingness to improve the physical.

 Student-athletes have always had to manage the difficulties of student life and athletic life.
-Now they have to do it after a pandemic.
 But athletes do not have to do this alone.
 Find things you can control and make those things your primary focus.
 Seek help when you feel it is needed or wanted.
 Anything you do to improve yourself can only make you stronger.

 To learn more about Warren Fitzmorris and Mental Performance Coaching, please visit: https://performance.ochsner.or...